yotamMoshe7/React-Ordered-List-Module/README.md

 # Main functionality:
 1. Push up an element to list.
 2. Pop an element from list.
-3. When pop element from list, the largest element will show up, in the next pop up, the</br> second largest element will return and so on.
+3. When pop element from list, the largest element will show up, in the next pop up, the second largest element will return and so on.
 3. Unit Tests to validate that the operations are performed with the required efficiency.

 ![Novidea picture](https://user-images.githubusercontent.com/57434735/115446364-cbb11c80-a21f-11eb-86e3-20c670019d12.PNG)